josealobato/go-over/README.md

 # What is "go over"?

-Go over is a python package desing to help managing data for a blog hosted with Jekyll.
-The package is designed as a CLI suite of tools, which means that it will contain several independent tools.
-At the moment though it contains only one (`goodreads`).
-Once installed you can get detail help of use by invoking the tools with no parameters.
+Go over is a python package designed to help manage data for a blog hosted with Jekyll.
+The package is a CLI suite of tools, which means that it will contain several independent tools.
+At the moment, though, it has only one (`goodreads`).
+Once installed, you can get detailed help by invoking the tool with no parameters.

 ```bash
 go-over